soudev/knowledge.mine/stuff/ide_editores_codigo.md

 * [Hyro - cross-platform, real-time HTML5 editor](http://jawerty.github.io/Hyro/) - is a live HTML editor for creating webpages on your desktop and in real-time.

+* [Visual Studio Code](https://code.visualstudio.com/) - Code focused development.
+Redefined.
+Build and debug modern web and cloud applications.
+Code is free and available on your favorite platform - Linux, Mac OSX, and Windows.

 ### Eclipse IDE